Does Car Insurance Cover Damage to My Own Car?

 Vehicle Damage Coverage: Bottom Line

-Comprehensive and collision are the only coverage types that pay for damage to your own car, and your deductible comes out of pocket first, so repairs that cost less than your deductible aren't worth filing.
-Before you call your insurer, run the math: subtract your deductible from the repair estimate, then ask whether filing will increase your renewal rate.
-That two-step check determines whether a claim saves you money or costs you more in the long run.
+Comprehensive and collision are the only coverages that pay for damage to your own car, and your deductible comes out of pocket first.
+Repairs that cost less than your deductible aren't worth filing.
+Before calling your insurer, run the numbers: subtract your deductible from the repair estimate, then ask whether filing will affect your renewal rate.
+Those two steps determine whether a claim saves you money or costs more over time.

 Car Insurance Coverage for Your Own Vehicle: FAQ